INTERNET SAFETY POLICY

 - Download files

-- Save your files permanently on your own device
+- Save your files permanently on your own

 Limitations of “WiFi” access